 “College freshmen living in dorms are recommended to be vaccinated with meningococcal conjugate vaccine.
 If they received this vaccine before their 16th birthday, they should get a booster dose before going to college for maximum protection...The risk for meningococcal disease among non-freshmen college students is similar to that for the general population.
 However, the vaccine is safe and effective and therefore can be provided to non-freshmen.”

-For further information regarding meningitis and the meningococcal vaccine, including vaccine safety information, please see the CDC website.
+For further information regarding meningitis and the meningococcal vaccine, including vaccine safety information, refer to the CDC.

-All medical information is confidential and will not be released by Health Services without your written consent, except as otherwise provided by law.
+All medical information is confidential and will not be released by Health Services without a student's written consent, except as otherwise provided by law.